Take Control of Your Money and Reap the Benefits Of Financial Planning

 A financial plan should include a discussion of insurance policies important for every individual and couple to consider.
 Insurance plays a vital role in financial planning, from policies designed to protect your assets like your home or car to policies that offer a guaranteed income stream in retirement or upon the death of a family member.

 One of the primary benefits of financial planning is knowing when you can afford to retire comfortably.
-Your financial plan should provide a range of likely ages when you may be able to quit your job and live off your savings and sources of income like Social Security.
+Your financial plan should provide a range of likely ages when you can quit your job and live off your savings and sources of income like Social Security or 401k.

 Estate Planning and Charitable Giving

-While financial planning generally includes details about the handling of your estate, many people will have a standalone estate plan beyond their financial plan.
+While financial planning regularly incorporates details concerning your estate, many individuals will have a particular estate plan in addition to their financial plan.

-Estate planning involves establishing and maintaining a plan that outlines who will receive your assets after you pass away.
-Many important documents are required, some legal (e.g., a last will and testament) and some simply for the benefit of your loved ones.
-It’s a stressful time when a family member dies—having a solid plan prepared can ease burdens.
+Estate planning involves setting up and maintaining a strategy describing who will receive your assets upon death.
+Various essential documents are involved, some of which are legal (e.g., a last will and testament) while others exist simply for the benefit of those you love.

 A component of estate planning may also include a discussion of your charitable giving aspirations.
 Financial planners are knowledgeable in using tools like a Charitable Remainder Trust that can reduce your tax liability.